sanjaysans/BookOlx/README.md

 # BookOlx
- This ia an Android app for Book Exchange within an university or campus.
+ This is an Android app for Book Exchange within an university or campus.
 App allows user to post a new ad (or) delete a posted ad (or) to fetch details of any posted ad.

 # Screenshots
 <div>